-Students must transfer a minimum of 60 credits of completed coursework to be accepted to the B.S. in Interdisciplinary Educational Studies program.
-Additionally, applicants must have a minimum combined GPA of 2.25 for courses transferred.
+Students must transfer a minimum of 15 credits of completed coursework and/or Internship/externship/project/work experience to be accepted to the Ph.D. in Interdisciplinary Organizational Policy, Governance, and Administration program.
+Additionally, applicants must have a minimum combined GPA of 3.0 for courses transferred.
 Transfer credits may come from accredited secondary institutions or previously completed coursework from Morgan State.

-The B.S. in Interdisciplinary Educational Studies is designed to allow for maximum flexibility in meeting Morgan's academic degree requirements.
+The Ph.D. in Interdisciplinary Organizational Policy, Governance, and Administration is designed to allow for maximum flexibility in meeting Morgan's academic degree requirements.
 Students may utilize numerous venues and times to complete the degree requirements.
-For example, degree requirements may be completed through courses offered in daytime, weekday classroom settings and/ or online, as well as through weekend and evening classes or combining them with day classes whenever a student's schedule permits.
-Students may also transfer up to 90 credit hours of prior academic work earned at other institutions or through a number of recognized assessment programs be applied to satisfy the degree requirements including, for example:
+For example, degree requirements may be completed through courses offered in daytime, weekday classroom settings and/ or online, as well as through weekend and evening classes or combining them with day classes whenever a student's schedule permits.;